fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 /// tip

-You will learn how to change the maximum length of string columns later in the Advanced Tutorial - User Guide.
+You can learn how to change the maximum length of string columns later in the [Advanced Tutorial - User Guide](../advanced/column-types.md){.internal-link target=_blank}.

 ///